JennyL5/yformatics/year-2/probability/part-1/discrete-random-variables/notes.md

 ## Expected value

-In any given situation, we are able to calulate the value of a discrete random veriable $X$ that is expected.
+In any given situation, we are able to calculate the value of a discrete random variable $X$ that is expected.
 This value is like a weighted average

 It is given by the equation below: